aiharanaoya/react-playground/README.md

 # React Playground

-A modern React component development environment with TypeScript, Vite, and comprehensive tooling for building, testing, and documenting UI components.
+A React component development playground built with TypeScript and Vite.
+This environment is designed for experimenting with various technologies and building UI components with comprehensive tooling support.

 ## Features